S&W SD9VE

 3. Finally, take apart the barrel and recoil rod to clean them thoroughly.

-The SDVE strangely doesn’t seem to accumulate dirt, so I can’t picture you having to disassemble and clean your firearm very frequently.
+The SDVE oddly doesn’t seem to accumulate dirt, so I don’t foresee you needing to disassemble and clean your firearm very often.

 S&W SD9VE barrel recoil spring